apache/beam/website/www/site/content/en/documentation/sdks/python-pipeline-dependencies.md

 ## Non-Python Dependencies or PyPI Dependencies with Non-Python Dependencies {#nonpython}

 If your pipeline uses non-Python packages, such as packages that require installation using the `apt install` command, or uses a PyPI package that depends on non-Python dependencies during package installation, we recommend installing them using a [custom container](#custom-containers).
-Alternatively you must perform the following steps.
+Otherwise, you must perform the following steps.

 1. [Structure your pipeline as a package](#multiple-file-dependencies).